Main Second Level Navigation

 Academy Director

 Dr. Andrea Page completed clinical training in Internal Medicine and Infectious Diseases at the University of Toronto, including a year as Chief Medical Resident, as well as graduate work in translational research at the Institute of Medical Science, prior to joining the Department of Medicine and Division of Infectious Diseases at the University of Toronto in 2012.
-Since 2013, Dr. Page has been the Site Director for the Internal Medicine program at Mount Sinai Hospital, and from 2018-2020 was one of two interim Co-Directors of the Mentorship, Equity, and Diversity portfolio for the Department of Medicine.
+Since 2013, Dr. Page was the Site Director for the Internal Medicine program at Mount Sinai Hospital, and from 2013-2020 was one of two interim Co-Directors of the Mentorship, Equity, and Diversity portfolio for the Department of Medicine.
 She is currently a Clinician-Educator and attending physician on the ID rotation at Sinai Health and University Health Network, and on the Internal Medicine Clinical Teaching Unit at Mount Sinai Hospital.
 Dr. Page is the recipient of several teaching and education awards, most recently including the William Goldie Prize in Teaching from the Department of Medicine, and the John W. Bradley Award for Education Administration from the Wightman-Berris Academy.

 Facilities